DIUx Commercial Solutions Openings

-NEW: Kinetic Drone Defense
+EXPIRED: Kinetic Drone Defense

 The Department of Defense (DoD) is seeking a system capable of finding and defeating adversarial Group 1 & 2 UAS, utilizing an open, extensible associated control system that can exchange targeting data with a variety of other DoD systems.
 The system will support a layered approach of various detection, track, identification and alternative defeat systems.
 The system must be a prototype with planned initial field capability and requisite testing within 8 months.
 The system will consist of several components, and DIUx encourages respondents to submit ideas for any or all of the components of the system.

 Key Performance Criteria:

 - The system must be small enough (nominally < 20 lbs / < 42”) to support both mobile and fixed site launch platforms

 - The system must be able to complete successful intercept against maneuvering target up to 2,500’ AGL & 150 kts.
 Optimally, the system can engage multiple threats up to 3,500’ AGL & 250 kts

 - The system must achieve at least 85% neutralization success on adversarial drones against a single target up to 55 lbs at relevant ranges.
 Optimally, the system can defend against multiple threat drones weighing up to 65 lbs each with greater than 95% neutralization success

 - Communications should support secure, continuous link to drone for updated target cues and control through a common standard, open, fire control software (Counter Rocket, Artillery & Mortar [CRAM] — provided), to include mid-flight termination